BIDS-Xu-Lab/Biomedical-NLP-Benchmarks/README.md

 ## Fine-tuning for Llama models

 Please adhere to the instructions in the `LLMindCraft` submodule folder, which provides both the preprocessing scripts and fine-tuning docker images.
+All 24 fine-tuned models (Llama-2-13b / PMC-LLaMA-13b for 12 datasets) are posted here: [fine-tuned models](https://huggingface.co/clinicalnlplab).

 We also provide the preprocessed datasets for fine-tuning: